DFE-Digital/apply-for-teacher-training/adr/0014-alerting-monitoring.md

 There's a small chance that lower-level alerts would alert us sooner.
 However, they increase the chance of false positives and over-alerting.

-We're choosing symptom-based monitoring over caused-based monitoring, as [described by the Google SRE handbook](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit).
+We're choosing symptom-based monitoring over cause-based monitoring, as [described by the Google SRE handbook](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit).

 **We will continue to be alerted in Slack** for service availability and Sentry exceptions, and we will continue to improve our smoke tests